 Each petty cash fund is replenished by submission of a Check Request (Attachment VIII (PDF)) and a supporting Petty Cash Summary (Attachment IX (PDF)) through Accounts Payable.
 The check will be received at the campus in accordance with the Accounts Payable Schedule of Check Runs.
 If time does not permit submission of a check request through Accounts Payable, the check request indicating an ACH transfer may be sent to Funds Management at the System Office.
 An ACH transfer will be done the day following receipt of the request.
 A copy of the Petty Cash Summary and all related petty cash forms, requests, and receipts are retained at the appropriate campus financial office for reference, review and audit.

 If an imprest checking account is being replenished, the check request should indicate that the replenishment check be made payable to the University checking account number, c/o an individual so authorized under the requirements of APL IV-C Signature Authority.
 If cash is being replenished, the check request should indicate that the replenishment check be made payable to an individual authorized under APL IV-C.

 APL VII-C Purchasing Cards

-Attachment V – PETTY CASH REQUEST & Accessible Text-Only Version of Attachment V
+Attachment V – PETTY CASH REQUEST (PDF) & Accessible Text-Only Version of Attachment V

 APPROVED: Chief Financial Officer and Treasurer